-University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚFV/ MAG/08 Course name: Magnetochemistry Course type, scope a Course type: Lectur Recommended cour Per week: 2 / 1 Per Course method: dis nd the method: re / Practice rse-load (hours): study period: 28 / 14 tance, present Number of ECTS cr edits: 5 Recommended seme ster/trimester of the course: 1.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of S Course ID: ÚFV/ MAG/08 Course name: Magnetochemistry Course type, scope a Course type: Lectur Recommended cour Per week: 2 / 1 Per Course method: dis re / Practice rse-load (hours): study period: 28 / 14 Number of ECTS cr edits: 5 Recommended seme ster/trimester of the course: 1.
 Course level: II., III.
-Prerequisities: Conditions for course Continuous active active active is necessary for homework assignment the study of foreign on it the elaboration participation in lectur experimental data are be completion: Equisition of the subject is required during the course of Magnetochemistry, r independent mastery of individual tasks in self-study and in solving specific ints.
+Prerequisities: which is necessary for homework assignment the study of foreign on it the elaboration participation in lectur experimental data are data of the selected r the results of the anal exe completion: equisition of the subject is required during the course of Magnetochemistry, in independent mastery of individual tasks in self-study and in solving specific ints.
 During the semester, the student will get a theoretical project based on journal literature (understanding of a specific scientific article and based and presentation).
 Another condition for completing the course is active es and seminars.
 In the exercises, the student will get a concrete idea of how the analyzed.
-Subsequently, the student independently analyzes the experimental data of the selected magnetic compound in the frame of two to three home projects and presents the results of the analysis at a joint meeting.
-Another condition for obtaining credits is successful completion of the exam from the theoretical part in the form of an extensive oral discussion, where the student demonstrates understanding of basic concepts and relationships between them, finding connections and understanding the course as a coherent whole logically built on the basis of gradual incorporation of individual interactions.
+Subsequently, the student independently analyzes the experimental nagnetic compound in the frame of two to three home projects and presents lysis at a joint meeting.
+Another condition for obtaining credits is successful am from the theoretical part in the form of an extensive oral discussion, where the student demonstrates understanding of basic concepts and relationships between them, finding connections and understanding the course as a coherent whole logically built on the basis of gradual incorporation of individual interactions.
 The minimum threshold for passing the course is successful completion of self-study projects and individual assignments during the semester and mastering the final oral exam by more than 50 percent.